-- 1. No. of AC webinars and resources provided.
-2. No. of senior staff and subsidiary Kaiako completed AC training. - 3 Measure of confidence from the training (1 5 DC Score at Start/Afterwards).
-4. % of Kaiako feeling confident providing accessible info. - 5.
+- 1. Number of AC webinars and resources provided.
+2. No. of senior staff and subsidiary kaiako completed AC training. - 3 Measure of confidence from the training (1 5 DC Score at Start/Afterwards).
+4. Percentage of kaiako feeling confident providing accessible info. - 5.
 AC Project Sponsor & Team Appointed.
 6. Implementation Plan developed.
 7. No. of AC Champions. - 8 Infrastructure and resources required to provide information in alternate formats determined. - 9.
-No. of new and existing projects and progress identified to determine further work required. - 10.
-No. of solutions identified and addressed. - 11.
-Te Pükenga Learner Satisfaction Surveys report improvement in accessible information and digital platforms.
+Number of new and existing projects and progress identified to determine further work required. - 10.
+Number of solutions identified and addressed. - 11.
+Te Pūkenga Learner Satisfaction Surveys report improvement in accessible information and digital platforms.

-What are the tasks required to achieve these outcomes?
-Lead Delivery Team Digital Strategy and Assistive Technology Infrastructure 2022/23 Lead Team As part of the Accessibility Charter Programme: Strategy and 1.
-Guideline are created for all Te Pūkenga subsidiaries to review their digital strategies and platforms to ensure this is accessible for all disabled ākonga.
-Information Ops Lead: Clarke 2.
-Determine how accessible these platforms are for disabled ākonga, what would make a difference for them and the resources required to resolve issues.
-Raymond Support Team: 3.
+Digital Strategy and Assistive Technology Infrastructure

+As part of the Accessibility Charter Programme:

+- 1. Guideline are created for all Te Pūkenga subsidiaries to review their digital strategies and platforms to ensure this is accessible for all disabled ākonga. - 2.
+Determine how accessible these platforms are for disabled ākonga, what would make a difference for them and the resources required to resolve issues. - 3.
 Explore the current use of assistive technology by disabled ākonga across the Te Pūkenga network, including how assistive technology could be tested across Te Pūkenga and pockets of good practice.

-Operations (People & Culture) 4.
-Over time build an accessible assistive technology infrastructure across the Te Pūkenga network for disabled ākonga with different impairments to use.
-Operations (ICT/ISSP) 5.
-Develop and implement a Te Pūkenga digital strategy implementation plan for disabled ākonga.
-2023/25 To be confirmed 6.
-Monitor progress and the impact on disabled ākonga.
+- 4. Over time build an accessible assistive technology infrastructure across the Te Pūkenga network for disabled ākonga with different impairments to use. - 5.
+Develop and implement a Te Pūkenga digital strategy implementation plan for disabled ākonga. - 6.
+Monitor progress and the impact on disabled akonga.